napframework/nap/docs/doxygen/markdown/11_sequencer.md

 ## Player, Editor & EditorGUI {#player_editor_gui}

-The SequencePlayer logic and sequence data structure is completely independent of the SequenceEditor and SequenceEditorGUI.
-This means that it is possible to create an application without a window or without the render engine initialized but still use the SequencePlayer (for example when working in real-time or near real-time environments) without the SequenceEditor or SequenceEditorGUI.
+The [SequencePlayer](@ref nap::SequencePlayer) logic and sequence data structure is completely independent of the [SequenceEditor](@ref nap::SequenceEditor) and [SequenceEditorGUI](@ref nap::SequenceEditorGUI).
+This means that it is possible to create an application without a window or without the render engine initialized but still use the [SequencePlayer](@ref nap::SequencePlayer) (for example when working in real-time or near real-time environments) without the [SequenceEditor](@ref nap::SequenceEditor) or [SequenceEditorGUI](@ref nap::SequenceEditorGUI).

-The SequenceEditor can be added without a SequenceEditorGUI, meaning you can perform edit calls on the running Sequence of the SequencePlayer without a GUI attached.
+The [SequenceEditor](@ref nap::SequenceEditor) can be added without a [SequenceEditorGUI](@ref nap::SequenceEditorGUI), meaning you can perform edit calls on the loaded [Sequence](@ref nap::Sequence) of the SequencePlayer without a GUI attached.

-The SequenceEditorGUI is defined in a separate module called mod_sequencegui which depends on the module mod_napsequence but not vice versa.
-The SequenceEditorGUI needs a SequenceEditor configured.
+The [SequenceEditorGUI](@ref nap::SequenceEditorGUI) is defined in a separate module called mod_sequencegui which depends on the module mod_napsequence but not vice versa.
+The [SequenceEditorGUI](@ref nap::SequenceEditorGUI) needs a [SequenceEditor](@ref nap::SequenceEditor) resource configured.

 To ensure all (live)edits to a running sequence are carried out in a thread-safe manner, all edit calls are routed through the SequenceEditor.
 The SequenceEditor creates controllers for each available TrackType, SequenceTracks can be edited by these created controllers.

 Controllers for each available track type are created by the application at run-time during the initialization of the SequenceService.
-All created SequenceControllers are owned by the SequenceEditor.
+All created SequenceControllers are owned by the [SequenceEditor](@ref nap::SequenceEditor).

-**_When performing an edit to the running sequence always make sure the edit calls are performed on the same thread that is currently reading from the SequencePlayer!_**
+When performing an edit to the running sequence always make sure the edit calls are performed on the same thread that is currently reading from the [SequencePlayer](@ref nap::SequencePlayer)!

-For example, the SequenceEditorGUI is drawn on the main (render) thread of the application, so any edit calls to the SequenceController must be executed from the main thread as well.
+For example, the [SequenceEditorGUI](@ref nap::SequenceEditorGUI) is drawn on the main (render) thread of the application, so any edit calls to the [SequenceController](@ref nap::SequenceController) must be executed from the main thread as well.

-The following JSON creates a SequencePlayer that uses a SequencePlayerAudioClock for playback, a SequenceEditor for this SequencePlayer and a SequenceEditorGUI for the SequenceEditor.
+The following JSON creates a SequencePlayer that uses a [SequencePlayerAudioClock](@ref nap::SequencePlayerAudioClock) for playback, a SequenceEditor for this SequencePlayer and a SequenceEditorGUI for the SequenceEditor.
 ```
 {
     "Type": "nap::SequenceEditor",